sabriyasar/clipping-marketplace/README.md

 pnpm ingest
 ```

-The ingestion process is idempotent, keeps views monotonic, maintains one metric per submission/day, and isolates failures between submissions.
+The ingestion process:

+- Is idempotent for the same submission/day
+- Maintains one metric row per submission/day
+- Keeps view counts monotonic
+- Processes submissions independently so one failure does not stop the entire run
+- Reports failures after the run

 ### Budget Safety